V1ncenTNg02/My-Website/README.md

 # My personal website!

 ## Something to say...
 This is the first version of my personal website.
 I want to showcase some interesting projects that I have done, some interesting visual effects, and something you don't know about me!
-Also, this is a place where I do experiments of interesting and cool visual effects, functionalities, and new design.
-Feel free to check it out!
+Also, this is a place where I do experiments of interesting and cool visual effects, functionalities, and new design. :point_right: [click here](https://wonderful-moss-0578c3610.5.azurestaticapps.net) Feel free to check it out!
 New elements are under development, coming soon!

 ## Tech Stack
 ### Frontend: